 For a quintessentially English tea taking experience, head to the iconic Huffkins.
 There are three Huffkins tearooms in the Cotswolds (Burford, Witney and Stratford-upon-Avon) so you can find a location close to you.
 They’ve been around since 1890 and their afternoon teas are fit for royalty.

-For a once in a lifetime experience with your favourite tipple, visit Brennan & Brown in Cheltenham.
+For a once in a lifetime experience with your favorite tipple, visit Brennan & Brown in Cheltenham.
 They offer gin tastings and gin making in their lab.
-So you can enter the fascinating world of distilling your own bottle of delicious gin, using flavours inspired by the local area.
+So you can enter the fascinating world of distilling your own bottle of delicious gin, using flavors inspired by the local area.

 Shakespeare fans will not want to miss the stunning town of Stratford-upon-Avon.
 You can visit the writer’s birthplace and childhood home and Anne Hathaway’s Cottage (the former home of Shakespeare’s wife) as well as Hall’s Croft (the Jacobean home of Shakespeare’s daughter).

 Wilderness won the UK Festival Award for Best New Festival in 2017, and was also nominated for UK Festival Award for Best Family Festival.
 Taking place in August, this summer event is ideal for music lovers.
 Boutique camping is available and there is entertainment for all ages, including a books tent, talks and debates, live podcasts, a theater, a wellbeing spa, classes and workshops, crafts and more.